bytecodealliance/SIG-Registries/glossary.md

 ### Signatures

-Signatures are a set of signing identities.
+Signatures are cryptographic bindings to signing identities.

 ### Yank